Become a Frogwatcher

 FrogWatchers go outside at night at least 30 minutes after sunset but no later than 1:00am.
 The total observation period on a given night takes about 15 minutes.

 Frogs and toads of New England are most active from March-September.

 As a FrogWatcher, most of our species’ data is recorded through auditory mating calls during their breeding season.
 This is when you are most likely to hear frogs and toads during the season but not guaranteed to see anything.
 As with all wildlife, we encourage community members to observe and not disturb our amphibian friends.

 In Rhode Island and surrounding New England area, we typically hear breeding calls starting in March through September.
 We challenge FrogWatchers to go out in the field once per week to listen depending on weather.
 We ask that all FrogWatchers complete a minimum of 4 observations throughout the season, though more is always better!

 Yes.
-If you registered for the virtual training, you will need an electronic device to complete it.
-Additionally, all FrogWatch data is submitted digitally via the web and can be done using a computer, smartphone or tablet.
+All FrogWatch data is submitted digitally via the website and can be done by using a computer, smartphone, or tablet.

 If a student is interested in becoming a trained and certified FrogWatcher themselves, the student and their family are welcome to register for and complete the training including the assessments.